CCAgentOrg/QuestCraft/docs/privacy.md

 ## Client-Side Architecture

-The most important thing to understand about QuestCraft is that it is a **100% client-side application**.
+The most important thing to understand about QuestCraft is that it is primarily a **client-side application**.
 This means:

--   **No Servers:** We do not operate any backend servers to run the game or store your data.
-The entire application runs directly in your web browser.
+-   **No Servers for Core Gameplay:** We do not operate any backend servers to run the game or store your data when you use your own API key.
+The application runs directly in your web browser.
 -   **No Data Collection:** We do not collect, track, or store any of your personal information or gameplay data on our servers.
 What happens in your browser stays in your browser.

+## QuestCraft Community Gateway

+To provide a zero-setup experience, QuestCraft offers a "Community Gateway" AI provider.
+This is the only time the application communicates with a backend service operated by us.

+-   **What it is:** The Community Gateway is a backend service that acts as a **stateless proxy**.
+Its only job is to receive your AI request, securely add a shared API key, and forward it to our third-party AI provider, [OpenRouter](https://openrouter.ai).
+-   **Data Handling:** When you use the Community Tier, your prompts (e.g., game ideas, chat messages, scenario generation requests) are sent to our backend.
+-   **Our Privacy Promise:** Our backend is **stateless**.
+We **do not log, store, or monitor** any of the content from your prompts or the AI's responses.
+The data passes through our service and is not retained in any way.
+For details on how OpenRouter handles the data it receives, please refer to their privacy policy.
+-   **For Maximum Privacy:** If you prefer that your data is never sent through our backend, you can switch to any other provider in the **Settings** menu and provide your own personal API key.
+When you use your own key, all AI requests are sent **directly from your browser to the AI provider** (e.g., Google, OpenAI), completely bypassing our Community Gateway.

 ## Data Stored in Your Browser (`localStorage`)

 To provide a seamless experience, QuestCraft uses your browser's `localStorage`.
 This is a standard web feature that allows websites to store data on your own computer.
 Here is a complete list of what we store:

 1.  **Application Settings (`questcraft-app-settings`):**
     *   **What it is:** Your selected AI provider (e.g., Google Gemini), model name, and preferred language.
-Your API key is **not** stored here; it is read from environment variables.
+Your API key is **not** stored here.
     *   **How it's used:** This configures the AI service and sets the display language for the application.

 2.  **Game State (`questcraft-game-state`):**